Dining Facilities sorted by

 studierendenWERKs’ student canteens have plenty of variety on offer!
 Our guests can definitely expect more than healthy, wholesome, and inexpensive meals.

-Of course, our canteens aren’t just places for eating and drinking – people come here to meet up between classes and converse with other students.
+Of course, our canteens aren’t just places for eating and drinking – people come here to meet up between classes and chat with other students.

 You can also study here, but please be considerate to guests who are here to eat.

 The “food traffic lights” evaluate and identify dishes using the standard colour-coding of a traffic light.
-We’re all familiar with the meaning of the different colours of a stoplight from everyday life.
-Here, the colours – as recommended by the German Nutrition Society (DGE) – represent the overall medical/nutritional value of the dishes.
-However, this does not denote an evaluation of their environmental footprint.
+We’re all familiar with the meaning of the different colours of a traffic light.
+Here, the colours – as recommended by the German Nutrition Society (DGE) – represent the overall medical/nutritional value of the respective dishes.
+However, the color coding does not denote an evaluation of their environmental footprint.

 The system is easy to apply.
 Each dish is marked with a stoplight colour.
 The more ‘green’ dishes you choose, the better the composition of your meal.
 But if you’d like to use the full-fledged system for your eating habits, you don’t have to stick to only ‘green’ dishes.
 You can still achieve the full benefit from eating ‘red’ or ‘yellow’ dishes (occasionally for the former, more regularly for the latter – e.g. 10 % red, 30 % yellow).